 - IP address whitelist

-An IP address whitelist consists of the IP addresses and CIDR blocks that are granted access to an RDS instance.
-The IP address whitelists that you configure for an RDS instance can ensure high-level access control and security protection for the RDS instance.
+An IP address whitelist of an RDS instance consists of the IP addresses and CIDR blocks that are granted access to the RDS instance.
+The IP address whitelists that you configure for an RDS instance are used to control access to the RDS instance.
 We recommend that you update the configured IP address whitelists on a regular basis.

-For more information, see Configure an IP address whitelist for an ApsaraDB RDS for MySQL instance.
+For more information, see Use a database client or the CLI to connect to an ApsaraDB RDS for MySQL instance.

 Java Database Connectivity (JDBC) is a Java-based API that is used to connect to an RDS instance from a database client.